evrone/terraform-yandex-iam/README.md

 `echo -e "wcDMA/Xr4VdCf3d6AQwABEJLZmeErwifMsu2N34k/v1d77yZr9fbZTsir/++//mY8cK4gIJ7HvhIQIA" | base64 -d | gpg --decrypt`
 7. Here we are!

-Also there is no nessesary to use GPG and ecnryption - even if `pgp_key` varibale will be without any value (null), terraform will create plain text static_keys
+Also there is no nessesary to use GPG and encryption - even if `pgp_key` varibale will be without any value (null) or just commented in example/main.tf, terraform will create plain text static_keys